- Identity Tapestry

 How did you come up with the statements?

 The statements are continually evolving.
 The most important things to me were that they would really include a broad range of people and that they would include rather than exclude.
-For example, I make sure that statements are never contradictory, like saying “I am straight”, “I am gay”, I am “bi/pan”.
+For example, I generally make sure that statements are not contradictory, like saying “I am straight”, “I am gay”, I am “bi/pan”.
 Instead multiple statements can tell that story without excluding: “I am a man” together with “I am attracted to men” would tell us “I am gay”, but by sharing statements rather than having statements that divide.

 In choosing the original set of statements I looked at how people describe themselves in things like online profiles, but I also asked a lot of people a lot of questions, especially strangers.
 I went out of my way to think and talk to people as far out of my own social circles as I could to get new statement ideas.
 Statements like “I don’t like children” are the result.
 I also listened to people talking about the piece and what they wished was there during shows.

 Another source of inspiration was psychology tests.
 One doesn’t ask “Are you an introvert?” in those tests.
 Instead you ask a series of questions about how a person feels in different social situations like in crowds or around strangers or in private.

 New shows in new places or things which happened in the world invite new statements to emerge as well.

 Lastly, phrasing the statements is very tricky.
 There is a small amount of space.
 I try to keep it simple, but powerful.
 I deliberately include things that could be interpreted in multiple ways.
 Wording is very important.
 It’s like writing a few hundred Haikus.
 Translating it all into German for the show in Switzerland really made that clear.